23rd September 2017 - The Mobile University

 Tuesday 11th July 2017, The Edge, Endcliffe Village, University of Sheffield

-The Science in Policy committee will be conducting a workshop at the Science in Public conference.
-Find out what we'll be discussing below:
+The Science in Policy committee conducted a workshop at the Science in Public conference.
+We talked about:

 Government policies should be based on proved facts – but how does scientific evidence get into the policy arena?
 And how can you be proactive in moving your research out of the lab and into Parliamentary debates?
 Our interactive workshop will explain the practical things that researchers and science-concerned citizens can do to reach MPs and policy makers.
 Our session will cover the reasons to get involved in science policy; how to write for a non-academic audience; knowing who to present your research to and submitting evidence to Select Committees.
 There will be plenty of discussion and opportunities for your questions!

 Thursday 15th June 2017, 3-4 pm, LT C Hicks Building, "How do Think Tanks Influence Government policy?"